-For subsequent Delivery Years, the Benchmark CONE values will be the CONE values used in the development of the Variable Resource Requirement Curves for the prior Delivery Year.
+For subsequent Delivery Years, up to and including the 2025/2026 Delivery year, the Benchmark CONE values will be the CONE values used in the development of the Variable Resource Requirement Curves for the prior Delivery Year.
 The applicable BLS Composite Index for the Delivery Year will be applied to the Benchmark CONE values, and then multiplying the result by 1.022, to establish the CONE values used in the development of the Variable Resource Requirement Curves for the PJM Region and the modeled LDAs for all RPM Auctions for such Delivery Year.